 Pumpkin Dutch Baby Cake with Maple Whipped Cream

-1 cup oats
+- 1 cup oats (100 grams)

-½ cup pecans, chopped
+- ½ cup pecans, chopped (60 grams)

-1 tsp cinnamon
+- 1 teaspoon cinnamon

-pinch of salt
+- pinch of salt

-pinch of nutmeg
+- pinch of nutmeg

-¼ cup maple syrup
+- ¼ cup maple syrup (85 grams)

-2 tbsp neutral oil
+- 2 tablespoon neutral oil

-1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 Maple whipped cream

-1 cup heavy cream
+- 1 cup heavy cream (250 ml)

-2 tbsp maple syrup
+- 2 tablespoon maple syrup

-½ tsp vanilla extract
+- ½ teaspoon vanilla extract

 Pumpkin dutch baby cake

-¾ cup milk
+- ¾ cup milk (188 ml)

-2/3 cup all-purpose flour
+- ⅔ cup all-purpose flour (105 grams)

-¼ cup pumpkin puree
+- ¼ cup pumpkin puree (60 grams)

-1 tsp pumpkin spice
+- 1 teaspoon pumpkin spice

-½ tsp salt
+- ½ teaspoon salt

-2 tsp vanilla extract
+- 2 teaspoon vanilla extract

-2 tbsp butter
+- 2 tablespoon butter

-Preheat oven to 300 degrees F. Line baking sheet with parchment paper and spray with cooking spray.
+- Preheat oven to 300 degrees F. Line baking sheet with parchment paper and spray with cooking spray.

-Increase the oven temperature to 425 degrees F. Preheat the cast-iron pan or oven-safe pan for 10 minutes.
+- Increase the oven temperature to 425 degrees F. Preheat the cast-iron pan or oven-safe pan for 10 minutes.

-Take the hot pan out of the oven and add 2 tbsp butter.
+- Take the hot pan out of the oven and add 2 tablespoon butter.
 Swirl the butter around the pan to melt the butter and pour in the dutch baby cake batter.
 Bake for 20 minutes.
 Reduce the oven temperature to 300 degrees and bake another 5 minutes.
 Remove from the oven and serve the pumpkin dutch baby cake with maple whipped cream and pecan granola.
 Drizzle with maple syrup if desired.

 You know that if I'm going to make an easy pumpkin dutch baby cake, I'm going to make it extraordinary with a couple of extra touches.
 The pecan granola in this recipe is fairly simple with oats, pecans, maple syrup, and cinnamon.
 You can substitute maple syrup for honey if you prefer.
 Bake the granola, stirring every 15 minutes to prevent any burning.
 The granola can also be made several days in advance.

 I can eat every component of this dish by itself but altogether, it is just ah-mazing!
 Make one for breakfast, save a little for a snack, and have another for dessert.